- Across the street from the beach

-The mandatory daily resort fee" includes access to two beach chairs and one umbrella per room.
+The mandatory daily resort fee includes access to two beach chairs and one umbrella per room.
 Mobile snack stands are scattered along the beach, selling soft drinks and chips.

-The Congress encompasses four buildings: the , the , the , and the .
+The Congress encompasses four buildings: the Retro, the Deco, the Contemporary, and the Tropical.
 Aside from some slight variances in decor, the size and layout of the rooms themselves are about the same throughout the property.

 The noise, however, varies from building to building.
 Because of its location on Ocean Drive (next door to the thumping Clevelander, no less), noise is an issue throughout the property.
 The quietest rooms are in the Tropical; then again, that's where I was, and I could still hear the dance beats through the thick glass windows well into the night.

 Only the Contemporary and Retro rooms have genuine balconies.
 (The Tropical and Deco rooms have small decorative ledges.)
 Finally, for a view of the famous Versace mansion, try for an upper-level room in the Tropical.

 Every room features sleek, minimalist furniture and fixtures from Miami-based (and world-renowned) Luminaire.
 In keeping with so much else in SoBe, including many of the people you meet, this means the room is aesthetically pleasing but not always practical.
 For instance, the stand-alone bathtubs are nice to look at and feature trendy rainfall showerheads, but the steep angles on the side of the tub aren't conducive to baths, and there's no place to put the shampoo or soap if you shower.
 On the plus side, the bathrooms come outfitted with toiletries from Azha.